scrapy/scrapy/docs/topics/signals.rst

     The signal does not support returning deferreds from their handlers.

-    :param request: the request that reached downloader
+    :param request: the request that reached the downloader
     :type request: :class:`~scrapy.http.Request` object

     :param spider: the spider that yielded the request